AdaCore/spark2014/docs/lrm/source/packages.rst

 successfully discharged but this success depends on the Async_Writers aspect specification.

+The volatility refinement aspects of types (as opposed to those of objects) are type related representation aspects.
+The value of a given volatility refinement aspect of a volatile type is determined as follows:

+  * if the aspect's value is explicitly specified, then it is the specified value;

+  * otherwise, if the type is a derived type whose parent type is volatile then the aspect value is inherited from the parent type;

+  * otherwise, if at least one other volatility refinement aspect is explicitly specified for the type then the given aspect of the type is implicitly specified to be False;

+  * otherwise, the given aspect of the type is implicitly specified to be True.

+[This is similar to the rules for external state abstractions, except that there is no notion of inheritance in that case.]

+The value of a given volatility refinement aspect of an effectively volatile object is determined as follows:

+  * if the object is a reachable element of a stand-alone object or of a formal parameter but is not itself such an object, then it is the value of the given aspect of that enclosing or owning object (see section :ref:`subprogram-declarations` for definitions of "reachable element" and "owning object").

+  * otherwise, if the object is declared by an object declaration and the given aspect is explicitly specified for the object declaration then it is the specified value;

+  * otherwise, if the object is declared by an object declaration and then at least one other volatility refinement aspect is explicitly specified for the object declaration then the given aspect of the object is implicitly specified to be False;

+  * otherwise, it is the value of the given aspect of the type of the object.

+Given two entities (each either an object or a type) E1 and E2, E1 is said to be *compatible with respect to volatility* with E2 if

+   * E1 is not effectively volatile; or

+   * both E1 and E2 are effectively volatile and each of the four volatility refinement aspects is either False for E1 or True for E2.

 .. centered:: **Legality Rules**

-1. In the absence of an explicit aspect specification, the value of a volatility refinement aspect of an effectively volatile stand-alone object other than a formal parameter is True.
-The Effective_Reads aspect of an effectively volatile formal parameter of mode **in** is False; in all other cases, the value of a volatility refinement aspect of an effectively volatile formal parameter is True.

-   The volatility refinement aspect values of a subcomponent of an object are those of the enclosing object.
+1. Any specified value for a volatility refinement aspect shall be static.

+   [If a volatility refinement aspect of a derived type is inherited from an ancestor type and has the boolean value True, the inherited value shall not be overridden to have the value False for the derived type.
+This follows from the corresponding Ada RM 13.1.1 rule and is stated here only to clarify the point that there is no exception to that rule for volatility refinement aspects.
+This is consistent with Ada's treatment of the Volatile aspect.]

-2. The value of a volatility refinement aspect shall only be specified for an effectively volatile stand-alone object.
+2. The value of a volatility refinement aspect shall only be specified for an effectively volatile stand-alone object or for an effectively volatile type (which may be a formal type).
    [A formal parameter is not a stand-alone object; see Ada RM 3.3.1 .]
+   If specified for a stand-alone object, the declared object shall be compatible with respect to volatility with its type.

-3. The declaration of an effectively volatile stand-alone object shall be a library-level declaration.
+3. The declaration of an effectively volatile stand-alone object or type shall be a library-level declaration.
 [In particular, it shall not be declared within a subprogram.]

 4. A constant object (other than a formal parameter of mode **in**) shall not be effectively volatile.

 5. An effectively volatile type other than a protected type shall not have a discriminated part.

-6. A type which is not effectively volatile shall not have an effectively volatile component.

-7. An effectively volatile object shall not be used as an actual parameter in a generic instantiation.
+6. A component type of a composite type shall be compatible with respect to volatility with the composite type.
+Similarly, the [full view of] the designated type of a named nonderived access type shall be compatible with respect to volatility with the access type.

+7. If an object that is not of a by-copy type is passed as a parameter in a call other than a call to an instance of Unchecked_Conversion, then the actual parameter shall be compatible with respect to volatility with the the corresponding formal parameter.

+8. In a generic instantiation, the actual parameter corresponding to a formal type or formal object parameter shall be compatible with respect to volatility with the corresponding formal parameter.

-8. A ``global_item`` of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not denote either an effectively volatile object or an external state abstraction.
+9. A ``global_item`` of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not denote either an effectively volatile object or an external state abstraction.

-9. A formal parameter (or result) of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not be of an effectively volatile type.
+10. A formal parameter (or result) of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not be of an effectively volatile type.
 [For a protected function, this rule does not apply to the notional parameter denoting the current instance of the associated protected unit described in section :ref:`global-aspects`.]

-10. If a procedure has an **in** mode parameter of an effectively volatile type, then the Effective_Reads aspect of any corresponding actual parameter shall be False.
-    [This is because the parameter is passed by reference and the corresponding aspect of the formal parameter is False.
-In the 11 other cases, corresponding to the combination of a parameter mode and a volatility refinement aspect, the volatility refinement aspect of the formal parameter is True and so the aspect of the corresponding actual parameter may be either True or False.]

-11. An effectively volatile object shall only occur as an actual parameter of a subprogram if the corresponding formal parameter is of a non-scalar effectively volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.

-12. Contrary to the general |SPARK| rule that expression evaluation cannot have side effects, a read of an effectively volatile object with the properties Async_Writers or Effective_Reads set to True is considered to have an effect when read.
+11. Contrary to the general |SPARK| rule that expression evaluation cannot have side effects, a read of an effectively volatile object with the properties Async_Writers or Effective_Reads set to True is considered to have an effect when read.
 To reconcile this